-Lake Livingston (City of Houston)
+Lake Livingston (City of Houston) 66,144,522

 (1) Does not include debt service on the \$350,000,000 Extendable Commercial Paper Bonds ("ECP Bonds") program.
 The ECP Bonds are secured by and payable from a first lien on the Net Revenues of the System created in the resolution authorizing their issuance; provided that the pledge of Net Revenues securing the ECP Bonds is expressly made junior and subordinate to the pledge of Net Revenues securing First Lien Bonds as described herein.
 The ECP Bonds are and shall be secured by and payable only from the Net Revenues, from the proceeds from the sale of ECP Bonds to refinance maturing ECP Bonds (i.e., "roll") and the proceeds of Refunding Bonds to be issued by the Authority.
+As of the date of this Official Statement, the Authority has no outstanding ECP Bonds.